 Per the requirements of the Raspberry Pi 4, the power supply features a fixed USB Type-C cable that measures a decent 1.5 meters, giving makers some flexibility in how far they can place the Pi from a socket or a power strip.

-While the Raspberry Pi 4 Official PSU is a sure bet as it comes from the Raspberry Pi Foundation itself, it’s possible to save a few dollars and still obtain an equally reliable and well-built power supply – the CanaKit Raspberry Pi 4 Power Supply.
+While the Raspberry Pi 4 Official PSU is a sure bet as it comes from the founders themselves, it’s possible to save a few dollars and still obtain an equally reliable and well-built power supply – the CanaKit Raspberry Pi 4 Power Supply.
 CanaKit is among the most popular and respected third-party manufacturers of Raspberry Pi accessories and parts, and their reputation extends to this excellent power supply.